Discover what the highest rated Respiratory CRO has to offer.

 Multiple clinical trials have evaluated the safety of Ozempic in treating type 2 diabetes.
 These studies observed participants over an extended period and monitored various safety parameters, such as adverse events and laboratory measurements.

-One of the largest clinical trials assessing the safety and efficacy of Ozempic is the SUSTAIN trial.
-This study involved over 8,000 participants with type 2 diabetes and compared the effects of Ozempic to other diabetes medications.
+One of the largest clinical programs assessing the safety and efficacy of Ozempic is the SUSTAIN trials.
+SUSTAIN 1-7 trials saw 8,000 participants with type 2 diabetes and compared the effects of Ozempic to other diabetes medications.
 The results showed that Ozempic effectively reduced HbA1c levels, a measure of long-term blood sugar control, and had a favorable safety profile.

 Another study, known as PIONEER 6, evaluated the cardiovascular safety of Ozempic in over 3,000 participants with type 2 diabetes and established cardiovascular disease or high cardiovascular risk.
 The findings demonstrated that Ozempic not only provided glycemic control but also reduced the risk of major adverse cardiovascular events.